-STATEMENT OF BEST PRACTICE EVIDENCE & REFERENCES ACHIEVED NOT ACHIEVED VARIABLES 2.0 Local guidelines / policy, based on the best available evidence, is available for the management of people undergoing ICP monitoring including information related to: - a) The type of bolt and catheter used b) Fluid filled systems (refer to CSF benchmark) c) Event monitoring and recording d) Knowledge of the monitoring equipment in local use e) Technical support related to the monitoring system f) Recalibration procedure g) Trouble shooting process h) Care and maintenance of the catheter i) Removal of the catheter 2.1 Assessment of competence is made and recorded in staff educational documentation 2.2 Infection control concerns are addressed, and necessary precautions adhered to (i.e. elective admissions with known previous infections e.g. MRSA positive) Loveday et al, 2014 2.3 Strict aseptic technique is maintained with any interventions or manipulations of the ICP catheter 2.4 The wound / insertion site is frequently observed for signs of CSF leakage or bleeding (any leakage is immediately escalated to medical staff) AANN, 2011

-STATEMENT OF BEST PRACTICE EVIDENCE & REFERENCES ACHIEVED NOT ACHIEVED VARIABLES 2.5 Head hygiene a) The dressing over the insertion site, if used, is transparent to enable free observation of the wound without the need to disturb the catheter b) The person's hair is washed prior to insertion of the catheter and long hair is tied up c) Hair hygiene is maintained whilst ICP bolt is insitu
+STAT STATEMENT OF BEST PRACTICE ACHIEVED NOT ACHIEVED VARIABLES 2.0 Local guidelines/policy, based on the best available evidence, is available for the management of patients undergoing ICP monitoring including information related to: - a) The type of bolt and catheter used b) Fluid filled systems (refer to CSF benchmark) c) Event monitoring and recording d) Knowledge of monitoring equipment in local use e) Technical support related to the monitoring system f) Recalibration procedure g) Trouble shooting process h) Care and maintenance of the catheter i) Removal of the catheter 2.1 Assessment of competence is made and recorded in staff educational documentation 2.2 Infection control concerns are addressed, and necessary precautions adhered to (i.e. elective admissions with known previous infections e.g. MRSA positive) Loveday et al. 2014 2.3 Strict aseptic technique is maintained with any interventions or manipulations of the ICP catheter Munakomi & Das 2024 2.4 The wound/insertion site is frequently observed for signs of CSF leakage or bleeding (any leakage is immediately escalated to medical staff) Munakomi & Das 2024 2.5 Head hygiene a) The dressing over the insertion site, if used, is transparent to enable free observation of the wound without the need to disturb the catheter b) The patient's hair is washed prior to insertion of the catheter and long hair is tied up c) Hair hygiene is maintained whilst ICP bolt is insitu